Madek/madek-webapp-node-modules/@videojs/http-streaming/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Installation

+In most cases **it is not necessary to separately install http-streaming**, as it has been included in the default build of Video.js since version 7.

+Only install if you need a specifc combination of video.js and http-streaming versions.
+If installing separately, use the "core" version of Video.js without the bundled version of http-streaming.

 ### NPM
-To install `videojs-http-streaming` with npm run
+To install `videojs-http-streaming` with npm, run

 ```bash
 npm install --save @videojs/http-streaming